Figuring out whether you need to buy a rail pass, and if so how to choo-choo-choose between your options, can seem more daunting than it really is.

 Rail passes can't be exchanged per se.
 If you need a different pass, return the one you bought (see above), then simply buy the new pass.

 If you've bought Rail Europe's Rail Protection Plan, you can file a claim to recover the full price of the pass (without paying the 15+ percent penalty).
-Rather than granting a refund, Rail Europe will hold this value as a credit toward a future purchase (must be used within two years).
+Rather than granting a refund, Rail Europe will hold this value as a credit toward a future purchase, which must be used within two years.

 Which iteration of my name should I use on my rail pass?

-The gender, last name, first name (or first initial), and country of residence on your rail pass must match the passport (or green card) you present when validating your pass.
+The gender, last name, whole first name, and country of residence on your rail pass must match the passport (or green card) you present when validating your pass.
 Middle names are not used.
 Passes are printed with the passholders' name(s) on them, and are not transferable to other people.

 I live in Europe — can I use one of these passes?

 Most rail passes sold in the US cannot be used by residents of Europe.
 You are not a resident of Europe if you live on an American military base or have only a temporary student visa for Europe.
 You must provide proof of at least six months' residence outside Europe (and outside the Russian Federation or Turkey) when validating most rail passes sold in the US; a passport or green card is the usual proof.
 Centrain passes, however, require only proof of residence outside the countries covered: Balkan, BritRail, European East, and all single-country Swiss passes.
 (A variety of other rail passes are designed for European residents, such as InterRail passes.)

 Can I get a rail pass once I'm in Europe?

 Most European rail passes usable by non-Europeans are not sold in Europe.
 The exceptions: Some multi-country Eurail passes are sold at some major railway stations for 10–20 percent more than the US price.
 Swiss and German rail passes are sold at stations in their respective countries.